Get Help from Bob Vila

 What’s true about fashion is true also about doors: If you wait long enough, the old styles come back in vogue.
 Pocket doors were ubiquitous in Victorian homes, where they were often used to separate large indoor spaces like living rooms and dining rooms.
 After fading from the architectural scene for a century or so, the pocket door has resurfaced, finding new fans for its space-saving functions and retro forms.
-Before you start ripping out walls, however, make sure you understand the mechanics of a pocket door to decide whether it’s the best choice for your home.
+Before you start ripping out walls and installing a pocket door of your own, however, make sure you understand its mechanics to decide whether it’s the best choice for your home.

 The Many Pros to Pocket Doors

 Pocket doors also work well where homeowners want a flexible partition.
 If a door rarely needs to be closed, or if you’re trying to isolate a smaller room—say, the laundry room, office, or pantry—from a larger open-plan area, pocket doors pull out when you need them and disappear when you don’t.
-Some designs can be adapted to modern uses—for example, a Dutch pocket door extends only half the height of a standard 80-inch-tall door and pulls out from one side or both, making it a great alternative to those unsightly or rickety safety gates that protect pets or children.
+Some designs can be adapted to modern uses.
+A Dutch pocket door, for example, extends only half the height of a standard 80-inch-tall door and pulls out from one side or both, making it a great alternative to those unsightly or rickety safety gates that protect pets or children.